 STD Testing and Treatment

 Public Health provides friendly, low-cost, and confidential (private) STD testing, treatment, and education.
-This includes testing, treatment and education for sexually transmitted infections (STIs)—sometimes referred to as sexually transmitted diseases (STDs)—such as chlamydia, ghonorrhea, syphilis and others.
+You can get an STD test, get treatment if needed, and learn how to protect yourself and your partners from sexually transmitted infections (STIs)—sometimes referred to as sexually transmitted diseases (STDs)—such as chlamydia, gonorrhea, syphilis and others.

 Who can use this service?